-ii) set to a value of "false" when the MCPTT client has exited a group geographic area; and
+ii) set to a value of "false" when the MCPTT client has exited a group geographic area;

-n) one or more <non-acknowledged-user> of type "mcpttinfo:contentType" elements set to the MCPTT IDs of invited members to a group call that have not sent a SIP 200 (OK) response.
+n) one or more <non-acknowledged-user> of type "mcpttinfo:contentType" elements set to the MCPTT IDs of invited members to a group call that have not sent a SIP 200 (OK) response; and

+o) a <call-to-functional-alias-ind> of type "xs:Boolean":

+i) set to a value of "true" when the MCPTT client is using a functional alias to identify the MCPTT IDs of the potential target MCPTT users; or

+ii) set to a value of "false" when the MCPTT client is using MCPTT IDs to identify the potential target MCPTT users.

 Absence of the <emergency-ind>, <alert-ind> and <imminentperil-ind> in a SIP INVITE request indicates that the MCPTT client is initiating a non-emergency private call or non-emergency group call.